Rrantisi/humming-bird/README.md

 ## Icebox Items

-1. Add profile button and display profile infos
+1. Search for posts/people on hummingBird
 2. Like/Save post
-4. Search for posts/people on hummingBird
-5. Edit/Delete a post
+3. Edit/Delete a post
-6. Notifications feature
-7. Share post
+4. Share post
+5. Notifications feature

 <p align="right">(<a href="#top">back to top</a>)</p>